 Melanie received her BA in Sociology from the University of Nebraska-Lincoln and her Masters of Divinity Degree from Vanderbilt Divinity School in Nashville, TN (where she is also a proud alum of the Disciples Divinity House.)
 She was ordained into the Christian Church (Disciples of Christ) in 2009 at Bethany Christian Church in Lincoln, NE.

 Melanie is married to Rev. Tyler Delaney (a chaplain for the Cleveland Clinic Hospice.)
 They have three young children, Olivia, Owen and Clayton, who keep them grounded and joyful.

-Kim Gage Ryan serves as Director of Bethany Fellows— a Christian Church (Disciples of Christ) ministry supporting young clergy in their first five years of ministry.
+Kim Gage Ryan serves as Co-Director/Pastor of Bethany Fellows— a Christian Church (Disciples of Christ) ministry supporting young clergy in their first five years of ministry.
 Building on 25 years of congregational experience in Indiana and Missouri, she also consults with congregations to help expand their ministries to reach their goals and visions— specifically in the areas of Christian Education, Evangelism, Welcome and Hospitality and Spiritual Gifts Empowerment.

 She is an active member at Olivet Christian Church in Columbia, MO.

 Born and raised in Amarillo, TX, Kim graduated from Texas Tech University in 1980 and Brite Divinity School in 1984.
 She has two sons—Gage and Keller and one sweet grandson—Oliver.